QueensEngSoc/dibs-wrapper/README.md

 ### Dependencies

-This program requires that you have Node.js version 8.10.0 or greater and npm version 5.6.0 or greater.
+This program requires that you have Node.js version 10.x or greater and npm version 6.x or greater.
 If you are unsure, make sure you have Node.js and npm installed and in command prompt run: `node -v` for Node version and `npm -v` for npm version.

 Numerous Node.js modules are needed for this project.
 Go to the main directory in command prompt and run `npm install`.
 Check the dependencies object in package.json.

 ### Running Tests

 Automated tests are currently being created.
 Check the test folder for current progress or check back later.
-We are using Mocha as our testing framework and Chai as the assertion library.
+We are using Mocha as our testing framework along with Sinon for sanndboxing functions.

 ### Version History

-* **2.0.0 alpha 1 ** - This release is a complete rebuild in Typescript / React, with React Router client side routing.
+* **2.0.0 alpha** - This release is a complete rebuild in Typescript / React, with React Router client side routing.
 Currently in alpha testing, find our alpha at http://dibs-beta.herokuapp.com/.
 * **1.1.23** - Currently in beta testing, find our beta at http://dibs-beta.herokuapp.com/.

 ## Authors